 This technique will remove dog hair.

-Another, perhaps easier, alternative is to use a garden vacuum, but a broom will do the job just as well.
+Another, perhaps easier, alternative is to use a garden vacuum, but an artificial grass rake or broom will do the job just as well.

 How Do I Remove Snow and Ice From Synthetic Grass?

 The best way to deal with snow and ice is to allow it to melt and then drain away naturally.